zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-14-realistic-benchmarks/index.md

 # Chaos Day Summary

-Our first goal is to have a benchmark that better reflects a realistic use case from our clients.
-To achieve this we used a new process model that resembles real use cases that we have seen in the field.
-This process model is a bank dispute process that has several service tasks and multi instances.
+Our first goal of this experiment is to use a benchmarks to derive new optimized cluster configuration that can handle at least 100 process instances per second, while maintaining low backpressure and low latency.

-The second goal is to use these benchmarks to derive new optimized cluster configuration that can handle at least 100 process instances per second, while maintaining low backpressure and low latency.
+For our experiment, we use a newly defined realistic benchmark (with a more complex process model).
+More about this in a separate blog post.

-The third goal is to scale out optimized cluster configuration resources linearly and see if the performance scales accordingly.
+The second goal is to scale out optimized cluster configuration resources linearly and see if the performance scales accordingly.

 **TL;DR;**

-We used a realistic process model to benchmark our system and derived a new cluster configuration based on previous requirements.
+We used a realistic benchmark to derive a new cluster configuration based on previous requirements.

-When we scale this base configuration linearly we see that the performance increases significantly more than linearly, while maintaining low backpressure and low latency.
+When we scale this base configuration linearly we see that the performance increases almost linearly as well, while maintaining low backpressure and low latency.

 ## Chaos Experiment